 AI also has the ability to do lots of things that would be time-consuming for workers, such as analysis and automation.
 AI will make the process of analysis more efficient and accurate.
 Right now, our only experience with AI is intelligent assistants, like Google or Siri.
 In reality, you can use AI in anything from mineral exploration to marketing.

+Many of the concerns surrounding artificial intelligence are social issues.
 AIs like Google or Siri are called Artificial Narrow Intelligence (or ANI).
 Others, AGIs or ASIs, are possible but probably not in the near future.
 AGIs are as intelligent as humans, while ASIs (Artificial Super Intelligence) surpass the intelligence of humans.

 How do we solve the problem of AI in industry?